How to Make Your Online Store Mobile-friendly

 In today’s digital era, more consumers are using smartphones to shop online than ever before.
 If your online store isn’t optimized for mobile devices, you could be missing out on valuable customers and revenue.

-1. Implement a Responsive Layout
+1. Design a Fully Responsive Layout

 -